mbadanoiu/Log4Jolokia/README.md

 [!!!]
 WARNING: You are about to write and execute the contents of "mal_linux.jar" on the target system.
 Make sure that:
 	- The JAR contains a valid JVM TI agent
 	- Once a JAR is successfully loaded:
-		-- No new JAR can be loaded until the Java applicaiton is restarted (a.k.a. pick your commands wisely because you only have one shot)
+		-- No new JAR can be loaded until the Java application is restarted (a.k.a. pick your commands wisely because you only have one shot)
 		-- The JAR code will execute everytime the jvmtiAgentLoad() function is successfully called (result == "return code: 0")

 If you agree with the above enter "yes" to continue: yes [.]
 Reading content from mal_linux.jar
 [.]
 Generating Log4J configuration
 [.]
 Invalid XML characters have been detected in the content [.]
-Using a 2 step write techique (XML -> Properties -> File) [+] Generated Log4J Properties configuration
+Using a 2 step write technique (XML -> Properties -> File) [+] Generated Log4J Properties configuration
 [+] Embedded Properties configuration in a XML configuration [.]
 Using a double setConfigText in order to flush the buffer